semaphoreP/codeastro/Day0/INSTALL.md

 Then, any time you want to use this version of Python from the command line, run the following line of code to set Python to point to this version:

     conda activate codeastro

+ To verify your installation, run the following line, which will list the path to your python installation.
+The path should include miniconda/anaconda and codeastro:

+    which python

 Now that we have a Python environment for this workshop, let's install packages that we need.
 First we want to install `numpy` through conda so that it is compiled with MKL/BLAS so that we can parallelize linear algebra operations.
 We'll also install `jupyter` notebooks this way if they are not already installed.